St-Jean

 If you have time in Saint-Jean, here are a few things I’d would do.

-First, climb up to the Citadel.
-When you leave the Pilgrims’ Office, take a left and walk about 100 yards through the gate (Porte de Saint-Jacques), where pilgrims from the French routes arrive.
-This impressive fortress stands on the ruins of an ancient medieval castle and was completed in 1728.
-You can walk all around the castle—it takes about 20 minutes.
-The climb is absolutely worth it.
-From the top, you get spectacular views of the village below, the surrounding mountains, and even the vineyards stretching into the distance.
+First, head up to the Citadel.
+When you leave the Pilgrims’ Office, turn left and walk about 100 yards through the arch at Porte de Saint-Jacques.
+This is the old city gate where pilgrims coming from all over France enter Saint Jean.
+While the Camino Francés officially begins in St Jean, many people have already been walking for weeks, sometimes even months, across France, all converging in Saint-Jean to cross into Spain via the pass at Roncesvalles.
+This citadel stands on the ruins of an ancient medieval castle and was completed in the eighteenth century.
+You can walk all around the castle—it takes about 20 minutes and from the top, you get spectacular views of the town below, the surrounding mountains and the rugby fields, to remind you that you are still in France.

-Next, walk back down the cobblestone Rue de la Citadelle.
-The street is lined with albergues, cafés, and ice cream shops and is buzzing, at then end of the street on the left the Church of Notre-Dame de Bout du Pont.
+Next, walk back down the cobblestone Rue de la Citadelle past the pilgrims’ office.
+The street is lined with albergues, cafés, and ice cream shops and is buzzing.
+At the end of the street on the left is the Church of Notre-Dame de Bout du Pont.
 This 14th-century Gothic church is well worth a stop.
-After the church you will cross over the river though the Porte de Notre Dame, a great spot for a photo.
+Right after the church, you’ll pass through the Porte de Notre Dame, which spans the river and makes for a great photo.

 Orrison